Skip to content

 25. The PID Provider returns a request_uri that is bound to the Pushed Authorization Request

-26. The Wallet sends the Authorization Request; containing
+26. The Wallet sends the Authorization Request; containing the PAR request_uri

 28. Further communication is exchanged to perform the eID process